-A health savings account (HSA) is an account that someone who has a high deductible health plan (HDHP) can contribute to on a tax-free basis.
-HSA funds are not taxed as long as they are used to pay for qualified medical expenses.
-Your current employer may oversee your HSA or you may have an individual HSA that is overseen by a bank, credit union or insurance company.
+Health Savings Accounts (HSAs) are accounts for individuals with high deductible health plans (HDHPs).
+Funds contributed to an HSA are not taxed when put into the HSA or when taken out, as long as they are used to pay for qualified medical expenses.
+Your employer may oversee your HSA, or you may have an individual HSA that is overseen by a bank, credit union, or insurance company.

 If you have an HSA and you will soon be eligible for Medicare, it is important to understand how enrolling in Medicare will affect your HSA.

 High deductible health plans

 In order to qualify to put money into an HSA, you must be enrolled in a high deductible health plan.
 HDHPs have costly deductibles that members must meet before receiving coverage.
 This means HDHP members typically pay in full for health care services until they reach their deductible for the year.
 Afterwards, the HDHP covers all the member’s costs for the remainder of the year.

 Enrolling in Medicare when you have an HSA

 If you enroll in Medicare Part A and/or B, you can no longer contribute pre-tax dollars to your HSA.
 This is because to contribute pre-tax dollars to an HSA you cannot have any health insurance other than a HDHP.
 The month your Medicare begins, your account overseer should switch the contributing balance to your HSA to zero dollars per month.
 However, you may continue to withdraw money from your HSA after you enroll in Medicare to help pay for medical expenses, such as deductibles, premiums, copayments, and coinsurances.
 If you use the account for qualified medical expenses, it will continue to be tax-free.